webguru103/smooch-docs/source/includes/_adding_smooch_android.md

 # Adding Smooch to your app

 The Smooch library is distributed in both AAR and JAR format.
 If you are using Android Studio, follow the instructions for [installation of the AAR package](#android-studio-with-gradle).
-Users of Eclipse or Netbeans must follow the [installation instructions for the JAR package](#eclipse-netbeans-and-the-ant-build-system).

 <aside class="notice">The minimum supported SDK version is API level **15**, and your app must be compiled with at least API version **21**.
 If your app needs to support earlier versions of Android, you may still try to integrate, but it is untested and we cannot guarantee compatibility.
 </aside>